Privacy Policy

 You can request that we restrict the processing of your data if

-- You dispute the accuracy of the data, for a period enabling us to verify the accuracy of the data.
+- You dispute the accuracy of the data, for a period of time that allows us to verify the accuracy of the data.

-- the processing of the data is unlawful, but you refuse to delete it and instead request a restriction on the use of the data,
+- the processing of the data is unlawful, but you refuse deletion and instead request a restriction of data use,

 - we no longer need the data for the intended purpose, but you still need this data to assert or defend legal claims, or